So I guess I’ll begin with a confession.

 6 Truths Every Daughter Needs to Know

-She is bright.
 Every one of our daughters is intelligent and creative – each in her own way.
 She has something wonderful to offer the world.
 She’s using her mind and growing in wisdom.

-She is precious.
 She has to understand that she is highly valued.
 So she can hold her head up high and not look to others – especially the wrong others – for her esteem.
 She is a precious jewel who needs to know she’s treasured.

-She is protected.
 No need to feel like she’s on her own.
 Because she isn’t.
 She has loving parents who are serious about looking out for her.
 Safe and secure.
 We’ll do all we can to protect her from harm.

-She is loved.
-Seems obvious, doesn’t it?
+It seems obvious, doesn’t it?
 Yes, I thought so too.
 But we can’t take it for granted that she believes this and feels it right down to the tip of her little toes.
 I have to tell her and to show her and to lavish her with my love.

-As sad as it is, we live in a world that is constantly informing our young girls that they are not pretty enough, not smart enough, not thin enough and not good enough.
+As sad as it is, we live in a world that is constantly informing our young girls that they are not pretty enough, not smart enough, not thin enough, and not good enough.
 These are lies.
 So I want each one of our girls to know the truth about herself.